 Requirements

-If you prefer to use base R you don’t need more than a working R installation.
-However, if you are going to use either str_() or unite() you need to have at least one of the packages stringr or tidyr.
-It is worth pointing out, here, that both of these packages are part of the Tidyverse package.
+If you prefer base R, you do not need more than a working R installation.
+However, if you will use either str_() or unite(), you need to have at least one of the packages stringr or tidyr.
+It is worth pointing out here, that both of these packages are part of the Tidyverse package.
 This package contains multiple useful R packages that can be used for reading data, visualizing data (e.g., scatter plots with ggplot2), extracting year from date in R, adding new columns, among other things.
-Installing an R package is simple, here’s how you install Tidyverse:
+Installing an R package is simple, here is how you install Tidyverse:

 install.packages("tidyverse")